farhan7500/ansible_3par_docker_plugin/README.md

 ```

 Known-issues:
-playbook hangs on starting doryd
+  - playbook hangs on starting doryd but can start manually